Djelibeybi/ha-lifx-beta/README.md

 exists purely to make it easier to install the test version via HACS instead of having to do it manually.

-## Current version: `2023.2.1b3`
+## Current version: `2023.4.1b0`

+This version implements the refactoring work done in <https://github.com/home-assistant/core/pull/90891>
+so it can be tested without switching to the Home Assistant Beta stream.

+**This version requires at Home Assistant version `2023.4.0` or newer.**

+_Please use the release discussion topic to provide feedback on how your fleet reponds._

+### Previous version: `2023.4.1b0`

 This version implements the proposed fix from <https://github.com/home-assistant/core/pull/87736>
 so that it can be tested with the other refactoring done previously, i.e. removal of the locking mechanism and the sensor coordinator.

 Includes a dependency bump for `aiolifx` to 0.8.9 which introduces support for the new LIFX Downlight.

-_Please use the release discussion topic to provide feedback on how your fleet reponds._

 ### Changes from 2032.2.1 b1